County Route 541 (New Jersey): CR 541 Truck

-County Route 541 Truck (CR 541T) is a bypass of a section of County Route 541 near Burlington City.
-The route runs along the Burlington Bypass between Cadillac Road in Burlington Township, north to CR 670 (Jacksonville Road) in Burlington City.
+County Route 541 Truck (CR 541T) is a bypass of a section of CR 541 near Burlington.
+The route runs along the Burlington Bypass between Cadillac Road in Burlington Township, north to Jacksonville Road (CR 670) in Burlington.
 The bypass is maintained by Burlington County and its construction was originally funded by the Burlington County Bridge Commission.

 The bypass begins at Cadillac Road, just east of CR 541 and an offramp from CR 541 northbound.
-The two to three-lane road heads north-northwest between businesses and restaurants.
-At an apartment complex entrance, a ramp for southbound traffic to connect directly to CR 541 and CR 634 (Sunset Road) is present.
+The two- to three-lane road heads north-northwest between businesses and restaurants.
+At an apartment complex entrance, a ramp for southbound traffic to connect directly to CR 541 and Sunset Road (CR 634) is present.
 The road narrows to two lanes where is passes between Burlington Township Middle School and a fire station.
-Continuing north-northwest on a straight course, CR 541T intersects Fountain Avenue, crosses into the city limits of Burlington, and ends at a signalized intersection with CR 670.
-Signage at this intersection indicates that CR 541T continues west along CR 670 to US 130.
+Continuing north-northwest on a straight course, CR 541T intersects with Fountain Avenue, crosses into the city limits of Burlington, and ends at a signalized intersection with Jacksonville Road (CR 670).
+Signage at this intersection indicates that CR 541T continues west along Jacksonville Road (CR 670) to US 130.

 CR 541T was constructed on the right-of-way of the former Burlington and Mount Holly Railroad.
 Construction began on the road in November 1985 and was opened in August 1986.
-Following completion of the bypass road, trucks were banned on CR 541 in Burlington City.
+Following completion of the bypass road, trucks were banned on CR 541 in Burlington.
 The road is maintained by Burlington County.